Best aero road bikes 2025: The fastest road bikes tested and reviewed

 The SL bikes are expensive too, although the base model Propels are more affordable and available in a wider range of sizes.
 On the plus side, even the SL has a two-piece bar and stem, allowing adjustments that aren't possible on a one-piece unit.

 The 30mm tyre clearance now feels on the narrow side, as do the 25mm tyres fitted.
 Despite this, the Propel feels comfortable to ride, although a little lacking in agility and with a more muscular ride feel.
-We felt it benefitted from deeper wheels than the Cadex 50s that the SL 0 came with.
+We felt it would benefit from deeper wheels than the Cadex 50s that the SL 0 came with.

 You can read more in our Giant Propel SL 0 review.